sso66/eagletonlabs-browserify-node-js/src/event_model/README.md

 > The event-driven model that Node.js uses provides scalability and performance.
 > Lessons learned on the difference between the event-driven and the traditional
 > threaded model for webservers.
-> Also, on that you can add events to the event queue when blocking I/O s called,
+> Also, lessons learned on that you can add events to the event queue when blocking
-> and you can use events, timers or the nextTick() method to schedule events.
+> I/O s called, and you can use events, timers or the nextTick() method to schedule
+> events.

 > You have seen that there are three types of timer events: timeout, interval and
 > immediate.
 You can use each of these events to delay the execution of work for